 Assault with a Deadly Weapon

-You may be charged with assault or assault with a deadly weapon under California Penal Code section 245 if you commit assault using a deadly weapon.
+You may be charged with the offense of assault under California Penal Code section 240 or assault with a deadly weapon under California Penal Code section 245 if you commit assault using a deadly weapon.
 You can also be charged with this crime for an assault committed without a weapon if you used force that was likely to cause “great bodily injury” to someone else.

 “Great bodily injury” means “significant or substantial injury.”
 It is as an injury that causes more than minor or moderate harm.
 However, this definition is subjective, and a jury may decide that force was likely to cause great bodily injury even if it did not seem that serious to you.

 As a criminal defense attorney will tell you, this means you don’t actually need to hit or make any contact with another person at all to commit the offense.
 It’s enough if you are threatening someone with your fists, a weapon or any item that can be used as a weapon.
-Whether or not it’s assault depends on the “present ability” to commit a violent injury.
-It depends how close you are and the nature of the alleged weapon.
+Whether or not it is assault depends on the “present ability” to commit a violent injury.
+It depends on how close you were to the other person and the nature of the alleged weapon.

 Assault with a deadly weapon can lead to jail time.
 This could be time in the county jail or the state prison.
 A felony state prison sentence can lead to 2, 3 or 4 years in custody.
 A misdemeanor conviction can lead up to one year in the county jail.

-If you personally use a firearm in the commission of an assault with a deadly weapon, then there is an added sentencing enhancement of up to ten years in state years in state prison in addition to the base sentence for the actual assault.
-This may seem strange as using a gun is an element of “assault with a firearm”, but under Penal Code Section 12022.5(a), that’s the law.
+If you personally used a firearm in the commission of an assault with a deadly weapon, then there is an added sentencing enhancement of up to 10 years in state prison in addition to the base sentence for the actual crime of assault.
+This may seem strange as using a gun is an element of “assault with a firearm,” but under California Penal Code section 12022.5(a), that’s the law.

 If the victim is a police office or a firefighter, you could face a longer sentence.
 However, this only applies if the person was lawfully doing their job at the time of the assault.